-Services at the Chicken Chapel (another unfortunate moniker) continued into the war years; then it answered a higher calling — a chicken coop for the war effort itself — and came full circle.
-In its thirty years, St Ferreolus had been something made from nothing with nothing for all — and then some.
+Services at the Chicken Chapel (another unfortunate moniker) continued into the war years, when it answered a higher patriotic calling — a chicken coop for the war effort itself — and came full circle.
+In its thirty years, St Ferreolus had been something made from nothing with nothing for everyone — and then some.

 Can I hear an Amen?